Predators add Stamkos, Marchessault in blockbuster moves; NHL teams drop $900M in free agent frenzy

 — Hours after a rainy rally celebrating their Stanley Cup title, the Panthers beat the midnight buzzer to re-sign Sam Reinhart to an eight-year contract worth $69 million, an annual cap hit of $8.625 million for a player coming off a 57-goal regular season.

-— Jordan Martinook is re-signing with the Hurricanes on a three-year deal worth $9.15 million, according to a person with knowledge of the contract.
+— Jordan Martinook is re-signing with the Hurricanes on a three-year deal worth $9.15 million.

-— Erik Johnson is also staying with the Philadelphia Flyers on a $1 million contract for next season.

-— Edmonton, which lost to the Panthers in seven games in the Cup final, re-signed versatile depth forward Connor Brown to a one-year contract for $1 million.
-Brown, who tore the ACL in his left knee in October 2022, had a goal and an assist in the final.
+— Edmonton, which lost to the Panthers in seven games in the Cup final, re-signed depth forwards Corey Perry and Connor Brown for next season.
+Perry, the only player in NHL history to reach the final with five different organizations, got $1.4 million, while Brown, who had a goal and an assist in the seven-game series against Florida, signed for $1 million.

 Busy teams